asciphx/ccORM/README.md

 - [x] Automatic table creation, global initialization, non intrusive
 - [x] Add build macro for intermediate table `M_TABLE`
 - [x] New the fastest developer mode, and the table will be rebuilt every time (note that it can only be used in the development environment!)
+- [x] Loose boolean type deserialization, including but not limited to true, false, and 0, 1
+- [x] Serialization and deserialization support loop nesting and loop dependency, as well as pointer structures
 ## Coming soon
 One to many query, many to many query, index column establishment, and cache query...